Caring for your health when handling poultry and eggs

 You can reduce the risk of contamination with food pathogens (including salmonella) by following some simple hygiene rules when preparing food:

-- Wash your hands after handling birds or eggs and before handling any other food – and of course, before eating.
+- Wash your hands with soap after handling birds or eggs, before handling any other food and before eating.

-- Thoroughly wash any home-grown vegetables which have been fertilised with poultry manure.
+- Thoroughly wash any home-grown vegetables which have been fertilised with poultry manure with clean water.

-- Collect your eggs daily and twice daily in very hot weather.
+- Collect your eggs at least once a day and twice daily in hot weather as pathogens grow quickly in the heat.

 - Store your eggs in the fridge and use the oldest eggs first.

-- Don’t use eggs that are cracked, soiled or that have been wet while in the nest (wet eggshells are porous and may allow contamination).
+- Don’t use eggs that are cracked, covered in dirt or faeces, or that have been wet while in the nest (wet eggshells are porous and allow bacteria to go inside the egg).